 Financing for start up companies and SMEs can be a challenge as innovators look to develop and then scale their businesses/ideas quickly in a fast-moving disruptive marketplace like the Middle East.
 Innovative financial solutions can help and Venture Capital (VC) and Private Equity (PE) are two of the options to consider.

-For MBA students, VC and PE are of increasing interest, as more MBA students are undertaking their MBA programme to test their existing business plans, or use the programme to help them embark on a more entrepreneurial career path.
+For MBA students, especially at The University of Manchester Middle East Centre, VC and PE are of increasing interest, as more MBA students are undertaking their MBA programme to test their existing business plans, or use the programme to help them embark on a more entrepreneurial career path.

 Of course, financing is a critical step in the process of starting a new business and the ability to understand what VC investors and PE houses are looking for in a startup investment is critical, as is the ability to speak, present and persuade/sell the idea of the startup to prospective investors who are looking for investment opportunities.
 And they are very highly selective about what they will invest their money in.